Bull and terrier: Dog fighting

 In the 19th century, breeders crossed Bulldogs and English White Terriers to produce fighting dogs that were the forebears of the modern Bull Terrier breed.
 When blood sports were banned in the early 1800s, breeders continued with their clandestine dog fights in discreet venues, such as basements and warehouses.
 A major shift in canine genetics occurred during the Victorian era, at which time the appearance of certain dogs were being actively altered.
 The early bulldogs of the 1800s were described as having a "round head, short nose, small ears and wide, muscular frame and legs."
 In the 1830s, the ban on bull baiting was being strictly enforced, and with it, a noticeable decline in the popularity of the original bulldogs.
 Breeders had already begun crossing bulldogs with terriers for clandestine pit fighting.

-James Hinks, a dog breeder in Birmingham, is credited for his role in helping to standardize the bull and terrier hybrid.
+James Hinks, a dog breeder in Birmingham, is credited for his role in helping to standardise the bull and terrier hybrid.
 Hinks introduced new blood, presumably Collies to add length to the muzzle.
 His version was becoming a more streamlined version of the bulldog and terrier hybrid while still maintaining substance.
 Hink's son said that, early on, his father also used Dalmatians to create the Bull Terrier's striking all-white coat.
 Others have suggested that Hinks straightened the bulldog's tendency for bowed legs by adding Pointer blood, or possibly Greyhound.
-Hink's son recalled, “In short, they became the old fighting dog civilized, with all of his rough edges smoothed down without being softened; alert, active, plucky, muscular, and a real gentleman.”
+Hink's son recalled, "In short, they became the old fighting dog civilized, with all of his rough edges smoothed down without being softened; alert, active, plucky, muscular, and a real gentleman."
 Hink's early Bull Terriers were white which gave rise to congenital sensorineural deafness (CSD), a genetic condition linked to coat colour phenotypes in English bull terriers with genetic variations that go beyond coat colour.
-The appearance of the Bull Terrier continued to change over time, and by the 20th century its egg-shaped head had become more prominent, soon to be standardized along with the various colors that had been introduced.
+The appearance of the Bull Terrier continued to change over time, and by the 20th century its egg-shaped head had become more prominent, soon to be standardised along with the various colours that had been introduced.

 Famous bull and terriers

-According to accounts in Sporting Magazine from the year 1804, a bull and terrier named Trusty (owned by Thomas Pitt, 2nd Baron Camelford) was just as famous throughout England as the Emperor Napoleon.
-Trusty went undefeated in 104 dog fights.
-In 1812, Sporting Magazine described another a famous and talented dog, Dustman, as representing the optimal bull-and-terrier type.
+Author David Harris describes in his book The Bully Breeds, two illustrations of prize fighting dogs.
+The first was Trusty appearing in an 1806 issue of The Sporting Magazine, and the second was Dustman appearing in an 1812 issue of the same magazine.
+Trusty was a fawn coloured bull and terrier that showed more bulldog traits than terrier, and was reputed to be undefeated, having won 104 dog fights.
+Trusty was purchased by Thomas Pitt, 2nd Baron Camelford and presented to Jem Belcher, a champion prize fighter of England.
+Unlike Trusty, Dustman appeared to have more terrier traits than bulldog and was used for badger-baiting.

-A celebrated bull and terrier named Billy, weighing approximately 26 pounds; "his most notable feat was killing 100 rats in 5 min 30 sec at the Cockpit in Tufton Street, Westminster, London, UK on 23 April 1825."
+In 1822, Pierce Egan, a sporting event commentator of the 1820s, first introduced the name Bull Terrier (not to be confused to the 1880s Hinks' Bull Terrier).
+Subsequently, Bulls-eye was introduced in The Adventures of Oliver Twist (1838), presumed to be a bull terrier owned by the villain Bill Sykes.